General Dynamics F-16 in 1/72 scale : kit review & modelling report

 (The kit was also issued as a two seater F-16B with a separate sprue for the other upper nose; more on that in future kits to be made).

-Spare parts are the different intake stubs #90, 91 with anti-collision lights and a different canon grill #12.
+Spare parts are the different intake stubs #90, 91 with anti-collision lights and 2 styles of gun port panels, for the older F-16 Blocks and the later Blocks (so a spare one #12 like for the F-16C).

 A few of these latest kits will be made.

-The Revell F-16A MLU kit is very fine with nice engraved panellines and fine parts.
+The Revell F-16A MLU kit is very fine with nice engraved panel lines and fine parts.
 There is a choice of IFF antennas on top of the nose or not and different rear tail fairings.
+Different types of gun port panels and anti-collision light fairings on the intake are provided as well as the later LAU-129 wing tip launch rails.

 But I also purchased the Syhart decal set itself and the special metallic orange enamel paint #SH5001 of Syhart.
 The decals set of Syhart is a bit more "orange" and looks a bit more convincing than the Revell kit decals.
 But the Revell Dutch roundels on the other hand look slightly better.